Skip to content

 Students in this course will survey various topics within criminal justice.
 Special attention will be given to theories of crime, research methodology, policy, and legal issues.

-This is a study of current societal trends and their impact on legal systems including criminal justice agencies, criminal courts, juvenile courts, mental health courts and civil courts.
-The role of the U.S. Constitution–as well as the role and response of both state and federal court systems with respect to these societal trends—will be explored.
+A study of current societal trends and their impact on legal systems including criminal justice agencies, criminal courts, juvenile courts, mental health courts, and civil courts.
+The role of the U.S. Constitution and the role and response of both state and federal court systems with respect to these societal trends will be explored.

-This course focuses on a variety of research techniques, including theories and frames of reference, the logic of conceptual schemes, and hypothesis development and testing.
+A description of a variety of research techniques, including theories and frames of reference, the logic of conceptual schemes, and hypothesis development and testing.
 A variety of sampling plans are contrasted and evaluated, and sampling issues are examined.
-Critical measurement issues are highlighted, including validity and reliability as well as how these terms are conceptualized and applied in scaling.
-Alternative data-gathering methods and issues are featured.
+Critical measurement issues are highlighted, including validity and reliability, how these terms are conceptualized and applied in scaling.
+Alternative data gathering methods and issues are featured.
 Several bivariate and multivariate statistical techniques are presented, including relevant computer applications such as SPSS.

-This course includes critical examination of biological, psychological, sociological and economic theories of crime.
-The "traditional theories" of crime—theories upon which the field was originally founded—are covered.
+Critical examination of biological, psychological, sociological, and economic theories of crime.
+The "traditional theories" of crime are covered; theories upon which the field was originally founded.
 Also analyzed are the new "integrated" theories along with relevant research data.
+Prerequisite: Graduate standing.

 Six courses (18 hours) are required from the 5000 course level, all courses will not be available each start.
 You must work with your advisor to plan accordingly.

-This is a comparative study of criminal justice systems in the United States and selected foreign countries.
-The comparisons will include countries from some or all of the following areas: Latin America, Europe, Scandinavia, Asia and the Middle East.
+A comparative study of criminal justice systems in the United States and selected foreign countries.
+The comparisons will include countries from some or all of the following areas: Latin America, Europe, Scandinavia, Asia, and the Middle East.

-This course examines all dimensions of corrections, including institutional and community correctional organizations.
+Examines all dimensions of corrections, including institutional and community correctional organizations.
 Prisons and jails are featured, together with a variety of institutional and community programs operating to meet the diverse needs of inmates who eventually seek reentry into society.
-In addition, the types of rehabilitative and integrative programming for all types of correctional clients, including probationers, parolees, and divertees are discussed.
+In addition, the types of rehabilitative and reintegrative programming for all types of correctional clients, including probationers, parolees, and divertees are discussed.
 The functions and operations of all types of correctional organizations are examined, including their historical development and evolution.
 Also, several important contemporary correctional issues are presented and examined.
+Prerequisite: Graduate standing.

-This course examines the historical roots of contemporary policing, including police professionalism, recruitment and training, certification, and police organizations and operations.
-Study focuses upon selected police issues, including misconduct and corruption, codes of conduct, community policing, patrol variations and styles, internal affairs, the police personality, and theories of police behavior.
+Examines the historical roots of contemporary policing, including police professionalism, recruitment and training, certification, and police organizations and operations.
+Focuses upon selected police issues, including misconduct and corruption, codes of conduct, community policing, patrol variations and styles, internal affairs, the police personality, and theories of police behavior.
 Several important law enforcement issues are examined.
+Prerequisite: Graduate standing.

 Students will analyze various forms of cybercrime and discern how various theories of crime relate to the various modalities of cybercrime and victimization.